js-just/test/docs/modes/redirector.md

 # Redirector mode
 **- Client-side redirect.**

-> This mode redirects your static website, such as your `.github.io` website, to a specified URL.
+> This mode redirects your static website, such as your `.github.io` website, to a specified URL. <br>This mode creates the `deploy` directory and outputs files into it.

 This mode requires only the `just.config.js` file, (except for the workflow file).
 `just.config.js`